glewe/bootstrap-css-tooltips/README.md

 <link href="css/bsc-tooltips.min.css" rel="stylesheet">
 <!--end::Bootstrap CSS Tooltips-->
 ```
-In your HTML code you need a DOM object that holds the hover object and the tooltip object.
-The tooltip object is intially hidden.
+In your HTML code you need a DOM object that holds the hover object and the tooltip content object.
+The tooltip content object is intially hidden.

 For example: